 This summer fans attending the Intercollegiate Women’s Lacrosse Coaches Association’s (IWLCA) Champions Cup in Midlothian, VA are in for a treat, as the WPLL will hold a special game at the tournament.
 Two WPLL teams consisting of some of the world’s top players will be take the field in a special game supporting the WPLL Foundation, a non-profit that supports the personal and professional development of female lacrosse players.
 Admission to the game will be free, with optional donations being collected for the WPLL Foundation.
+These games mark the first time that the WPLL will play in Virginia, a state that has a thriving love for the game of lacrosse.
+Many of the league's top players, including Pride attacker Alex Aust and Brave attacker Kristen Gaudian are Virginia natives.

 “Some of the top teams in the country play at Champions Cup and many players in attendance may one day become professional lacrosse players,” explained WPLL Commissioner Jen Adams.
 “Partnering with the IWLCA and bringing the WPLL Foundation game to Champions Cup gives today’s youth players an opportunity to see how far the game of lacrosse can take them.
 Lacrosse doesn’t have to end after college, and we are excited to introduce some of the nation’s top youth players to the WPLL brand of lacrosse.”